albruevich/Text-Quest-Editor/README.md

 - `p1` — oxygen
 - `p11` — breach (0 — not fixed)

-If the breach is not fixed, oxygen decreases by 2.
+If the breach is not fixed, oxygen decreases by 2

 Another example:

 (p2 + p5) / 2

 - `p1` — gold
-- `p2` — working hours
+- `p2` — work hours
 - `p5` — bonus

-In this case, gold becomes the average value between working hours and the bonus.
+In this case, gold becomes the average value between work hours and bonus.

 ---